EvaFrossard/EvaFrossard.github.io/index.md

 Interesting metric, but don't start sweating just yet, we're just getting started...

 So what about **views and subscribers** ?
 Is being a renowned Youtuber providing you with more chances to recover efficiently ?
-Well... not really quite the opposite.
-Yet again, trends are not too scarred, but even though we see the usual 60-40 proportions appearing, we also see that small channels (under 3000 subscribers) seem to recover better than your usual <a href="#1M+club" style="color: red; font-weight: bold;">golden trophee youtubers</a>?
+Well... not really, quite the opposite truthfully.
+Yet again, the two trends are not too scarred, but even though we see the usual 60-40 proportions appearing, we also see that small channels (under 3000 subscribers) seem to recover better than your usual <a href="#1M+club" style="color: red; font-weight: bold;">golden trophee youtuber</a>?

 ![](/assets/img/Subs&views_plot.png)

 <div style="display: flex; align-items: center;">
   <p style="flex: 1; margin-right: 20px;">
-    About <b>activities</b> (whether you post once a day, once a week, every now and then), this metric doesn't display any noticeable trend, and we can't really conclude that the try harder has more chances of getting out of the woods than the chill guy.
+    Moving on to <b>activities</b> (whether you post once a day, once a week, every now and then).
+This metric doesn't display any noticeable trend, and we can't really conclude that the try harder has more chances of getting out of the woods than the chill guy.
+Maybe some other modelling will help us get to the bottom of it, just be patient.
   </p>
   <img src="/assets/img/activity_plot.png" alt="Description of image" style="width: 400px;">
 </div>